 - Namespaces: this region includes all the required namespaces for developing the application.
 Among the namespaces included three are of a particular interest: - Aneka.Entity (Aneka.dll): This namespace contains the definition of the base APIs common to all the models supported by Aneka.
 Inside this namespace we can find the AnekaApplication class, the Configuration class, the WorkUnit class, and all those types that are part of the core object model.
-This namespace needs always to be include while developing applications for Aneka. - o Aneka.
+This namespace needs always to be include while developing applications for Aneka.

+Aneka.
 Threading (Aneka.
 Threading. dll): This namespace contains the definition of the APIs for the Thread Model.
-In particular it contains the definition of the Aneka Thread and the Thread Manager class.
+In particular it contains the definition of the AnekaThread and the ThreadManager class.
 This namespace needs to be included when developing applications based on the Thread Model.

-NOTE: The whole set of APIs of a model is generally organized into three namespaces: Aneka.[model], Aneka.[model].
-Scheduling, and Aneka.[model].
-Execution.
+NOTE: The whole set of APIs of a model is generally organized into three namespaces: Aneka.[model], Aneka.[model].Scheduling, and Aneka.[model].Execution.
 These namespaces correspond to three different assemblies named with the same convention.
 When developing applications with a specific model it is generally required to include only the first namespace, since the other two namespaces contain the definition of server side components.

 System.
 Threading (System.dll): This namespace contains .NET Threading APIs.
 When developing applications with the Thread Model it is necessary to initialize AnekaThread instances with a ThreadStart object whose definition is contained in the System.
 Threading namespace.

 The other namespaces that have been included into the file contains the definition of support classes that have been used to program the WarholApplication class.
 For example, since the class deals with images it is necessary to include the System.Drawing (System.Drawing.dll) namespace.

 - Properties: this region contains the three properties that constitute all the parameters required to perform the filter.
 The path to the input image (WarholApplication.InputPath), the path where to save the output image (WarholApplication.OutputPath), and to the path configuration file (WarholApplication.ConfigPath).
 The only mandatory parameter is the path to the input image that must point to an existing file.
 The other two parameters are configured with the default values if set to null.

 - Implementation Fields: this region contains the declaration of the protected members that are used to manage the application.
 There are five fields declared:

-- Configuration configuration;

 - AnekaApplication<AnekaThread, ThreadManager> application;

 - IList<AnekaThread> running;

 - IList<WarholFilter> done;

 - int repeatX;

 - int repeatY;

-The first four fields constitute infrastructure that is generally required while developing applications based on the Thread Model.
-As for any other model it is necessary to create a AnekaApplication instance that represents the local view of the distributed application.
+The first three fields constitute infrastructure that is generally required while developing applications based on the Thread Model.
+As for any other model it is necessary to created a AnekaApplication instance that represents the local view of the distributed application.
 Since AnekaApplication is a generic type it needs to be specialized by using the components that identify the model we use.
 In this case we will use a AnekaApplication<AnekaThread, ThreadManager> instance, that specializes the behaviour of AnekaApplication for the Thread Model.
-The AnekaApplication class is initialized with a set of configuration parameters that are stored in the Configuration class.
-This class allows to customize the behavior of AnekaApplication instances.
 Moreover, two additional data structures are required: a list containing the running AnekaThread instances and done list containing the filter instances that have completed their execution.
 It can be noticed that running is a list of AnekaThread instances while done is a list of WarholFilter instances.
 The reason for this is because while the thread is running we need to keep a reference to it in order to join the thread and checks its state.
-Once a thread has completed its execution there is no more need to store a reference to it but we simply keep the WarholFilter instance connected to the thread that is accessible by the AnekaThread.
-Target property.
+Once a thread has completed its execution there is no more need to store a reference to it but we simply keep the WarholFilter instance connected to the thread that is accessible by the AnekaThread.Target property.